radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 To delete a template, click **Delete** .
 This option deletes both the display template and modify template for the selected source and object class.
 For more information on templates, see the [Templates](#templates) section.

-If an entry isn’t associated with a custom template, a default template is used.
+If an entry isn't associated with a custom template, a default template is used.

 ### Auto Generate Templates